Gorditas with Cholula-Spiced Rajas

 • 1 medium onion, thinly sliced

-• 1 cup shredded cheese (Oaxaca, Mozzarella, or Monterey Jack)
+• 1 cup shredded cheese, such as Oaxaca, Mozzarella, or Monterey Jack

 • Fresh cilantro, chopped (optional, for garnish)